buildkite/agent-stack-k8s/DEVELOPMENT.md

 ## Running locally

 To run the controller locally, with the environment variables, run the following example.
-Note that note in this example the queue is overridden to ensure jobs from the default queue, which is "", are picked up by the Buildkite agent.
+Note that in this example the queue is overridden to ensure jobs from the default queue, which is "", are picked up by the Buildkite agent.

 ```
 just run --org $ORG --buildkite-token $BUILDKITE_TOKEN --debug --tags 'queue=,os=linux'